esikachev/my-dev/README.rst

 1. Clone project

 2. Install project.
-You have a 2 ways:
+You have 2 ways:

 2.1 Install in system